sushiladh2059/sushiladh2059/README.md

 - 👀 I’m interested in Drawing, Designing and Developing
 - 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on anykind of Developing works
-- 📫 You can reach be by the name, "sushill adhicarree" on any platform
+- 📫 Reachable by "sushill adhicarree" on any platform

 <!---
 sushiladh2059/sushiladh2059 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.